 Well, not exactly.
 This work is not art.
 It would be art if Bungas spent at least a year or two working continually with cardboard boxes, then he’d achieve the art of cardboard box installation, the way a speaker achieves the art of conversation, or a chef arrives at the art of cuisine, or the way Anish Kapoor produces works of genius using only red wax in all sizes from tabletop to monumental.
 We need the sensitivity to distinguish the difference between achieving enlightenment as Kapoor does, versus a practice of following academic rituals and insider codes.

-)f course Carlos Bungas’ cardboard boxes are not about the work but the networking idea behind it.
-That idea celebrates the artist’s and curator’s exhibition strategy – both signal their participation in postmodern practice.
+Of course Carlos Bungas’ cardboard boxes are not about the work but the idea behind it.
+That idea celebrates the artist’s and curator’s exhibition strategy – both signal their postmodern practice.
 When art is anything you can get away with, the worst you can get away with is always the best strategy.
 The point used to be to shock but today we also signal intellectual virtue.
 By posting unskilled work lacking originality, artist and curator speak an insider code, saying that counter-aesthetic trends are no longer about appearance; this makes them intellectual, of course.
 Bungas and the curator are flashing their credentials by disrupting tradition with lacklustre work, so obviously post-art it’s postmodern.
 We’re looking at the difference between Kapoor’s work based in a material practice, and Bungas’ work based on an idea.

 Years ago Geoffrey Farmer did an installation at Catriona Jeffries gallery, a one story building in Vancouver, B.C.
 Farmer went out to gather rubbish off the street and placed it in the center of the gallery floor.
 When the work reached the ceiling, he had workers blast open the roof , so he could keep on stacking garbage towards the sky through the resulting hole.
 The semiotic statement of that work is that if you keep gathering trash and calling it art, you will destroy the physical and also the conceptual infrastructure of the art world.